chailam/Assembly-Language/README.md

 ## Instructions:

 1. Download and install MARS for MIPS Assembly Language from the provided [link](https://courses.missouristate.edu/kenvollmar/mars/download.htm).
-2. Execute the code using the MARS environment.
+2. Execute the code in the MARS environment.